citruspay/citruspay-ios-sdk/README.md

 ####The full SDK [ChangeLog](https://github.com/citruspay/citruspay-ios-sdk/wiki/5.-ChangeLog) is also available

-####Migration from 3.0.x to 3.1.x or higher
-To migrate your integration from Citrus 3.0.x to 3.1.x or higher, please go through the [migration instructions](https://github.com/citruspay/citruspay-ios-sdk/wiki/3.-Migration-From-V-3.0.x-to-V-3.1.x)

 ## Example Project

 An example project is available via CocoaPods to try out and familiarize yourself with the Citrus Payments SDK.
 This project comes bundled with the SDK.